 Provides qualified students with training and experience in assisting students in one-on-one tutorial sessions at the Writing & Tutoring Center.
-Topics of study include advanced tutoring topics such as working with at-risk students.
+Course study includes advanced tutoring topics such as working with at-risk students.
 Course includes regular tutor discussion group meetings and activities in Canvas.
 Students will apply tutoring skills in actual sessions and have the opportunity to earn the second level of International Tutoring Program Certification (ITTPC).